Engineering

 • Independent development: Developers can develop their own plugins in their own repositories without being blocked by a vendor (us in this case) to review PRs.

-Our pluggable system is based on gRPC to ensure our plugins can be cross-platform, independent and performant.
+Our plugin-based system is based on gRPC to ensure our plugins can be cross-platform, independent and performant.

 Writing ELT code involves a lot of boilerplate code, testing code, tricky performance issues and parallelization code.
 We’ve built a Go SDK that enables both us and other developers to focus only on the E(Extract) code while CloudQuery SDK takes care of parallelization, transformation, loading and testing.